Raspberry Pi Projects for Beginners

 These Raspberry Pi projects for beginners have been designed to be as easy as possible.
 Little to no knowledge of programming or Linux is required in order to get them to work.

 These projects are a great example of some of the cool things you can do with the Pi.
 They are also a great way to learn a lot of the basics about the Pi such as software configurations, debugging, Linux commands much more.

-If you’re also just looking for something that will simply work and be running in no time, then these project are also for you too.
-A project such as the media center is a great example of a project that you can easily setup, configure and have ready in less than an hour.
+If you’re also just looking for something that will just work and be running in no time, then these projects are also for you too.
+A project such as the media center is an excellent example of a project that you can easily setup, configure and have ready in less than an hour.

 In this tutorial we make a simple yet cool Raspberry Pi git server that is perfect for hosting your next code project.
 If you’re a programmer, then you probably have heard of git before.
 For those who haven’t heard of it, Git is a hugely popular version control...read more

 In this tutorial we’re building a Raspberry Pi motion sensor that makes use of a PIR sensor (Passive Infrared Sensor).
 Also to make this project a little more interesting we will also be using a piezo speaker whenever motion is detected.
 Both these devices will need...read more

 In this project, we’re going to make a Raspberry Pi Owncloud server this can act as your very own personal cloud storage.
 As the protection of your privacy becomes harder and harder, you may be thinking of moving your files to a private cloud storage.
 If this is the...read more

 A Raspberry Pi Minecraft Server is a cost effective way to have your very own private server with your friends or just for stuffing around on.
 I have had mine running for quite some time now and haven’t come across too many problems.
 It is very important to know that...read more